intel-analytics/BigDL-2.x/pyzoo/zoo/zouwu/README.md

 ### Use AutoML for training time series pipeline

-* AutoTSTrainer accepts data frames as input.
+To use AutoML to train a forecast pipeline, you first create a AutoTSTrainer to train a TSPipeline, then you use TSPipeline to do prediction and evaluation, also incremental fitting.
+AutoTSTrainer and TSPipeline accepts data frames as input.
 An exmaple data frame looks like below.

   |datetime|value|extra_feature_1|extra_feature_2|
   | --------|----- |---| ---|